ingogriebsch/spring-hateoas-siren/README.md

 ```

 ### EntityModel
-If this module renders an `EntityModel`, it will
+If this module renders an `EntityModel`, it maps
-* map the value of the content property of the model to Siren [properties][Siren Entity Properties].
+* the value of the content property of the [entity model][Spring HATEOAS Representation Model] to Siren [properties][Siren Entity Properties] if the value is an instance of a simple pojo.
-* map the value of the content property of the model to Siren [entities][Siren Entities] if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model]!
+* the value of the content property of the [entity model][Spring HATEOAS Representation Model] to Siren [entities][Siren Entities] if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model].
-* map the type of the content property of the model to the Siren Entity [title][Siren Entity Title] if available through the [Internationalization](#internationalization) mechanism.
+* any custom properties of the [entity model][Spring HATEOAS Representation Model] (if it has some because it is subclassed) to Siren [properties][Siren Entity Properties].
+If the value of the content property is an instance of a simple pojo the above rule takes precedence.
-* map links of the model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
+* the type of the content property of the [entity model][Spring HATEOAS Representation Model] to the Siren Entity [title][Siren Entity Title] if the value is an instance of a simple pojo and the type is mapped through the [Internationalization](#internationalization) mechanism.

-If this module renders an `EntityModel`, it will not
+* the type of the [entity model][Spring HATEOAS Representation Model] to the Siren Entity [title][Siren Entity Title] if it is subclassed the type is mapped through the [Internationalization](#internationalization) mechanism.
-* map custom properties of the model (if it has some because it is subclassed).
+* [links][Spring HATEOAS Links] of the [entity model][Spring HATEOAS Representation Model] to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

 #### Example: Serialize an EntityModel wrapping a pojo and having some links
 _A sample person object_